2314577483/Library-System/README.md

 Authors: \[Zichao Xiao](https://github.com/Zichao031)\

 ## Project Description
- > Your project description should summarize the project you are proposing.
-Be sure to include:
- > * Why is it important or interesting to you?
+* Why is it important or interesting to you?
-* We want to design a library system that allows users to register for accounts.
+We want to design a library system that allows users to register for accounts.
 Once logged in, the user can borrow books, show the date books needs to return, or show available books.
 Books are organized by different genres/sub-genres.
 The system allows to display all books or books under a selected genre or use combined criteria (for example, books by a particular author under a particular genre).
 Allows staff accounts to add/edit/delete books.
 Libraries can also provide users with book recommendations based on their previous reading history.
 This is a complete library software management system.
 We can improve productivity and efficiency by designing and implementing a software that not only facilitates students to borrow books, but also facilitates staff to manage books.
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * [toolname](link) - Short description
  > * What will be the input/output of your project?
 What are the features that the project provides?
- >
- > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
- >
- > You also need to set up an empty project board by choosing the  “Automated kanban with review” option on Github.
-You should also have a Backlog and In testing columns added.
  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to:
  > * Create an "Epic" (note) for each feature and each design pattern and assign them to the appropriate team member.
 Place these in the `Backlog` column